 3.4 Harvesting member information

 Harvesting member contact details is the process of obtaining lists of contact details.
 This is not supported by Airtasker and you should not make an offer/post a task of any such kind.

-- Example 1: Hannah posted a task asking Taskers to find the contact details of 50 sales managers in the Australian healthcare industry.
-Hannah was contacted by an Airtasker team member who let her know her task was cancelled.
+- Example 1: Hannah posted a task asking Taskers to find her contact details of 50 sales managers in the health care industry.
+Hannah was contacted by an Airtasker team member who let her know her task was canceled.